Let’s create a fresh barebones book project called

 page-3… and so on until page-2N.

-Inside each page directory, you’ll find a file called
+Then, inside each page directory, you’ll find files named

 See how to use preprocessors instead of plain markup and style by altering Bookiza’s mode.